onepanelio/core-docs/docs/reference/cvat/built-in-models.md

 This is a type of faster-rcnn model with NAS backbone.
 If you are not sure about which model to use then we recommend you use SSD based model (i.e ssd-mobilenet-v2).

-For how to set epochs, you can take a look at first model since both models are faster-rcnn based.

 Note that current implementation of faster-rcnn in TensorFlow Object Detection API does not support batch training.
 That is, you shouldn't change `batch_size`.

 ***Defaults***: batch_size: 1, learning_rate: 0.0003, epochs=10000